List of Fear the Walking Dead characters: Troy Otto

-Character biography

 Travis, Madison and Alicia are captured by an armed group and taken to a military compound, where Travis is separated from them and is taken to a basement while Madison and Alicia are taken to an office.
 At the basement, Travis finds himself with Nick, an injured Luciana and other captives.
 The captives are shot to see how long it takes for them to turn.
 Travis, Luciana, and Nick attempt to escape, Travis and Luciana descending into a sewer but Travis is re-captured and made to fight the dead in a pit.
 Troy enters a locked office where Madison and Alicia are being held.
 He offers them tea and seems hospitable, until he starts interrogating them.
 Madison explains to Troy that she's looking for her son, Nick.
 Madison then demands to know where they've taken Travis.
 Troy avoids answering, but promises to let them go once he's finished "processing" them.
 He takes an interest in Madison.
 She impales one of his eyes with a spoon and takes him hostage, demanding her family's release.
 Nick finds a horde of walkers at the end of the sewer and makes his way back.
 The family is reunited and Jake chastises Troy for killing innocent people.
 The Clark's decline Jake's invitation to Broke Jaw Ranch, but the compound is overrun with walkers, forcing everyone to leave.
 Travis, Luciana and Alicia escape aboard a helicopter with Jake and Charlene while Madison and Nick leave in a truck with Troy.

 They reach Broke Jaw Ranch and learn the helicopter did not arrive.
 Jake, Alicia and Luciana later return to the ranch, the helicopter having been shot down, resulting in Travis's death and leading to Charlene's.
 Troy, Jake and Jeremiah vow to the ranch they will get justice.
 Troy expresses contempt for Nick to Madison.
 Jake warns Troy to leave the Clark family alone.
 Troy takes Nick on a boar hunt, planning to attack him; instead they begin to become friends.
 The team investigating the helicopter shooting are overdue; Troy leads a second team with Madison accompanying them.
-They are ambushed by Native Americans lead by Qaletaqa Walker, on whose ancestral land Broke Jaw Ranch is built.
+They are ambushed by Native Americans led by Qaletaqa Walker, on whose ancestral land Broke Jaw Ranch is built.
 They return to the ranch without their weapons or shoes.
 During the trek back, Troy contemplates killing Madison after she gives unwanted leadership advice.
 With the threat of the Native Americans invading the ranch, the Trimbol family leave despite Troy's efforts to get them to stay.
 Troy follows the family and murders them.
 Troy helps to train the militia.
 At Madison's insistence, Troy leads a team to rescue Alicia from Black Hat Reservation, breaking a truce and killing several of Walker's men.
 When Walker's group move onto the ranch, Troy is incensed.
 He refuses to hand over his weapons leading to a gunfight before Nick convinces him to stand down.
 Madison convinces Walker not to execute Troy and he is instead exiled.